-A newborn is used to the sounds they heard from inside the womb — like mom’s heartbeat, other muffled whooshing sounds, and breathing — so expecting them to sleep in complete silence once they’re born may not be realistic.
+A newborn is used to the sounds they heard from inside the womb-like mom’s heartbeat, other muffled whooshing sounds, and breathing — so expecting them to sleep in complete silence once they’re born may not be realistic.
 This is why a white noise machine can be so useful.
-This $30.95 Bubzi Co White Noise Sound Machine not only offers a variety of lullabies for your little one, it also plays a heartbeat sound and has a built-in night light.
+This $30.95 Bubzi Co White Noise Sound Machine not only offers a variety of lullabies for your little one, but it also plays a heartbeat sound and has a built-in night light.
 So cute!

 36. Board books